warp-contracts/warp/docs/BUNDLED_CONTRACT.md

 **NOTE** The original transaction is not modified in any way - this is to preserve the original signature!

-2. After receiving proper response and recipes from Bundlr, the Warp gateway indexes the contract transactions data internally - to make them instantly available.
+2. After receiving proper response and receipt from Bundlr, the Warp gateway indexes the contract transactions data internally - to make them instantly available.

 3. Finally, the Warp gateway returns an object as a `response` - that consists of fields: